Friday, January 13, 2017

 A concluding paragraph

 Goda Devi performed the Vrat of Thiruppavai by preparing a garland of 30 paasurams in this manner and dedicating one paasuram each day to Lord Vatapatra Shaayi at Srivilliputtur temple.
-After completion of this penance by Goda Devi, Lord, one day, appeared in her father's dreams and also in the dreams of the King and a temple priest of the Sri Rangam Temple, and instructed them to arrange for the marriage of Goda Devi with Himself, the Lord, inside that temple of Sri Rangam.
-So, Goda married God and became an idol to his side there and is being worshiped as Andal since that time.
+After completion of this penance by Goda Devi, the Lord, one day, appeared in her father's dreams and also in the dreams of the King and a temple priest of the Sri Rangam Temple, and instructed them to arrange for the marriage of Goda Devi with Himself, the Lord, inside that temple of Sri Rangam.
+So, Goda married God and became an idol to his side, and has been worshiped as Andal since that time.

-For full story of Andal, read at this link.
+For the full story of Andal, read at this link.

 No comments: